rybalkinsd/notes/jpoint_2017/readme.md

 Oleg speech was about interaction with admins and the conflict of interests between dev and ops.
 He described typical java application and problems that could occur in it on dev, ops and devops sides.

 This speech could be interesting to junior developers.
-I wouldn;t recommend it ro an experienced engineer.
+I wouldn't recommend it ro an experienced engineer.

 <img src="diagnostic.png" width="600"/>